 I get lost in the layers of Honolulu, of neighborhoods and communities, of the humor and pressures of local life.
 My work is experimental and unsure.
 I work toward forms that feel mixed up and unstable, and I present artworks that give me pause or pose a problem.
 I feel a sense of truth when it’s hard to separate celebration from criticism.

 I debuted this new website in 2025.
-From March to June 2026, Bright Side is in a show called Hand, Material, Mind at Hambidge Hive in Atlanta, and in April 2026, Go Buy is in another a show called Abstract Mind at CICA Museum in Korea.
+From March to June 2026, Bright Side was in a show called Hand, Material, Mind in Atlanta, and in April 2026, Go Buy was in another a show called Abstract Mind at CICA Museum in Korea.